Polight/lego/docs/content/v1/usage/_index.md

 weight: 3
 ---

-A web-component can optionally have 3 parts: some HTML in a `<template>` tag, some JavaScript in a `<script>` tag and some CSS in a `<style>` tag.
+A Web Component can optionally have 3 parts: some HTML in a `<template>` tag, some JavaScript in a `<script>` tag and some CSS in a `<style>` tag.

-You can make a web-component for multiple reasons.
+You can make a Web Component for multiple reasons.

 If you just want to re-use a piece of HTML, the `<template>` tag is all you need.